nomic-ai/gpt4all/README.md

 - [Full Dataset with P3](https://huggingface.co/datasets/nomic-ai/gpt4all_prompt_generations_with_p3)
   - Explorer: https://atlas.nomic.ai/map/gpt4all_data_clean

-We are not distributing a LLaMa 7B checkpoint.
+We are not distributing a LLaMA 7B checkpoint.

 You can reproduce our trained model by doing the following: